What is a Stop Payment?

 For example, a stop payment request can be “stop payment on check number 555 for $1,000 written to John & John Clearing & Forwarding on November 1, 2020.”
 If the check has not been processed by the receiving bank, the bank will flag it to prevent it from clearing.

 Although an account holder can issue a stop payment request by calling the bank, most banks require customers to follow up on the request with a written confirmation or by filling out the stop payment application form.
-However, canceling a check does not necessarily relieve the account holder of the debt obligation they owe to the payee who was given the check.
+However, canceling a check does not relieve the account holder of the debt obligation they owe to the payee who was given the check.

 Costs of Stop Payments